leekelleher/leekelleher.com/input/_posts/2016-06-28-github-activity-patterns-star-and-fork.md

 permalink: /2016/06/github-activity-patterns-star-and-fork/
 tags:
   - GitHub
-  - "Open Source"
+  - Open Source
 ---

-Confession time, I check my GitHub activity feed dashboard pretty much as I check my Twitter timeline.
+Confession time, I check my GitHub activity feed dashboard as much as I check my Twitter timeline.
 I know a lot of people who ignore their GitHub dashboard, but for me I find it a great source of information... to see who is working on what; if there are any new Umbraco related open-source projects; and also if anyone has starred or forked one of my projects.

 Over the past few years I've noticed patterns emerge on the activity feed, sometimes there'll be a tweet about a new Umbraco package and I'll see a spate of people starring the project's repository, but then other times there are patterns that I can't explain, here's an example.